girishk14/crossdoccoref/README.md

 * We also try 600-dimension vectors by concatenating the sum of word vectors for the two sentences in each pair, and used an SVM to train on these vectors.

+###Results
+* Result on the SNLI data set on 1000 sentence pairs : ResultSVMToyData.csv
+* Result on the Toy Data set on sampled 100 sentence pairs: ResultSamples100.csv

 ###TODO
 * Remove failed experiments!